ro-fdm/fcm_challenge/README.md

 ## Test
-You can use different file for testing: in group_data we have have the three options for calculate destination: one travel with accomodation one with connection and not accomodation and one travel with only outbound journey
+You can use different file for testing: in group_data.txt we have have the three options for calculate destination: one travel with accomodation one with connection and not accomodation and one travel with only outbound journey